Aniezka/cross-lingual-fact-verification/model_performance/README.md

-In this folder, we present comparative performance of Mistral Nemo, Llama 3.1, and Qwen 2.5 models on test and zero-shot subsets, measured by macro-F1 scores.
+In this folder, we present comparative performance of Mistral Nemo, Llama 3.1, and Qwen 2.5 models on test and zero-shot subsets, measured by macro-F1 scores in LoRA finetuning and few-shot prompting settings.

 ![](llms_performance.png)